brainstem-org/brainstem_support/docs/datamodel/subject.md

 ## Introduction

 The subjects model describes your animal subject through a set of standard fields.
 Flexibility is built in through a rich text description field, extra fields, and tags.
-Procedures offer a modular framework that can be used to describe processes related to your subject.
+Subjects are primarily described by the following modules:

+1. __Procedures__({{site.baseurl}}/datamodel/subjects/procedure): Description of processes and interventions performed on the subject.
+This module allows standardized documentation of various procedures such as surgeries, weight measurements, health assessments, and experimental preparations.
+Each procedure includes details about the protocol used, outcome, start and end times, and can be linked to relevant files and notes.

+2. __Subject logs__({{site.baseurl}}/datamodel/subjects/subjectlog): Chronological records of observations and notes about the subject.
+Subject logs serve as a digital notebook for documenting regular checks, behavioral observations, health status changes, and any other relevant information about the subject over time.

 ## Fields